AliAK30/react-carent/README.md

-# To run this project, run
+# To run this project, enter the following commands

-npm install\nnpm run dev
+npm install\npm run dev